Skip to content

 #Enable Two-Factor Authentication

 Two-factor authentication (2FA) is the single best thing you can do to protect your account.
-Even if someone gets your password, they can’t log in without the second code.
+Even with your password, an attacker still can’t sign in without the second code.

 Here’s how to set it up:

-After enabling 2FA, Snapchat gives you a recovery code.
-Save this somewhere safe (not in your Snapchat account).
-You’ll need it if you lose access to your authentication method.
+After enabling 2FA, Snapchat issues a recovery code.
+Save it somewhere safe outside of Snapchat itself.
+You’ll need it if you lose access to your authenticator.

 #Other Security Settings Worth Checking